 - Whether you choose to download updates during install.

 Note that Canonical ensures that the data is sent with encryption and security.
 Now, you can choose whether to actively support your best Linux Distribution development or opt-out of it completely.

 15. Setup and Sync Your Online Cloud accounts

-Therefore, with this feature, you would be able to access Google Drive seamlessly on your Linux System after installing Ubuntu 18.04 LTS.
-Even though the driver files are not stored locally on your device, you can have access to all your Gooogle Drive files albeit a little slow initially.
+Therefore, with this feature, you would be able to access Google Drive seamlessly on your Linux System after installing Ubuntu 20.04 LTS.
+Even though the driver files are not stored locally on your device, you can have access to all your Gooogle Drive files, albeit a little slow initially.

-TLP is a great command line tool for improving the battery performance for your laptop after installing Ubuntu 18.04 LTS.
-This advanced power management tool comes with automated background tasks which can help you get the most out of your battery.
+TLP is a great command-line tool for improving the battery performance for your laptop after installing Ubuntu 20.04 LTS.
+This advanced power management tool comes with automated background tasks that can help you get the most out of your battery.

 sudo add-apt-repository ppa:linrunner/tlp sudo apt-get update sudo apt-get install tlp tlp-rdw sudo tlp start